jarelllama/Scam-Blocklist/README.md

 ### Light version

 For collated blocklists cautious about size, a light version of the blocklist is available in the [lists](https://github.com/jarelllama/Scam-Blocklist/tree/main/lists) directory.
-Sources excluded from the light version are marked in [SOURCES.md](https://github.com/jarelllama/Scam-Blocklist/blob/main/).
+Sources excluded from the light version are marked in [SOURCES.md](https://github.com/jarelllama/Scam-Blocklist/blob/main/SOURCES.md).
+The light version also includes domains from the full version that are found in the Tranco toplist.

 Note that dead and parked domains that become alive/unparked are not added back into the light version due to limitations in how these domains are recorded.